-Marketing Mix Explained
+Explaining the Marketing Mix

 The concept of the marketing mix was first developed by McCarthy over 40 years ago.
 It was designed to suggest that you should have a balanced mix of marketing activities within your marketing plan.
-That is mainly that you have the right product selling for the right price to attract sufficient sales and profits, at the right location for maximum effect (place) communicated with the right promotional activities.

 Elements of the Mix